 Thanksgiving is all about tradition, right?
 Wrong!
 This year try Thanksgiving with a twist!
 Don’t get me wrong.
 Cooking a turkey and all the trimmings is certainly delicious.
 There is nothing quite like that leftover turkey sandwich the next day.
 But why not try something different?
 Think outside the box!
 Mash it up!
 And I am not talking about the potatoes.
-Here are five ways to turn your turkey dinner on it’s tail feather.
+Here are three ways to turn your turkey dinner on it’s tail feather.

 1. Smoke It